dgatmk/gwa-avada-child-theme/README.md

 Both attributes are optional. `text` defaults to "Read More" and `class` can contain any acceptable CSS class you wish to use.
 It will also append `gwa-recent-post-link-shortcode-anchor` as a class name to your input.
 This is to allow you to universally style this link if you would need to.

+---

+### functions.php & THEME OPTIONS (2018.11.28)

+Added a filter to rewrite the author link to the site's URL.

+Added JavaScript to the Avada theme options to remove the link as a precaution.

+Using Yoast SEO to disable author pages (redirect author pages to the main page).